 The best I could do was make a phone-based appointment with a sales rep within two business days.
 In today’s fast-paced industry, I feel like this isn’t quite good enough.
 Then again Heartland was rated the number three business to sell for in 2013 by Selling Power Magazine, marking its fifth consecutive year on the top 50 – so their sales practices must hold up to some scrutiny.
 I also like the fact that their sales agents are all employees of the company, not just independent contractors.
 This is fairly rare in this industry, and it’s a really good practice.

 Their sales agents are probably well-trained and well-supported.
 I would just like a better way to get in touch with these agents.
 In the end, a sales rep did get in touch with me by phone the same day I put in my request, and she didn’t give me any BS.
-She knew that the $60 per month fee (see the Fees and Rates section above) would be a deal breaker for me, and she told me upfront.
+She knew that the $59 per month fee (see the Fees and Rates section above) would be a deal breaker for me (as a low volume merchant), and she told me upfront.
 So in that way, I think they’re actually doing a good job.

 Customer Service and Technical Support:

 Heartland is the real deal in terms of customer service.
 They offer 24/7/365 support in-house, claiming to answer every call in about 5 second with a real person on the line.
 I put it to the test, and they did a good job for me!
 I think it only rang once before a friendly representative picked up.
 Most processors can’t say that.

 If you’d like to tell me your experience with Heartland Payment’s customer and technical support systems, please leave a comment.
 I love hearing from readers, and it really helps me to provide the most accurate reviews possible.

 Negative Reviews and Complaints for Heartland: